by-jp/www.byjp.me/content/photos/instagram/glmc4azueglc4b3fc2m4n3rdom/index.md

 - yvette
 - AccidentallyWesAnderson
 ---
-This is the face of a man very excited for the second *delicious* course of the meal, with an evening of Venetian Opera ahead\! \(I'm pretty freakin' happy 😁\)
+This is the face of a man very excited for the second *delicious* course of the meal, with an evening of Venetian Opera ahead! \(I'm pretty freakin' happy 😁)

 .